jembi/openhim-core-js/docs/about.md

 The OpenHIM-core provides a framework to add and mange your own implementation specific mediators in the system.

-The OpenHIM also comes with an admin console which provides a user fiendly interface for configuring and managing an OpenHIM instance.
+The OpenHIM also comes with an admin console which provides a user friendly interface for configuring and managing an OpenHIM instance.

 If you want to install and implement the OpenHIM, see the [getting started](/getting-started.html) section and the [user guide](/user-guide/index.html) for information on how to get setup and how to configure the system using the OpenHIM console.